TanStack/router/docs/tools/react-elements-to-routes.md

 ---
-title: React Location Elements To Routes
+title: TanStack Router Elements To Routes
 ---

 The `react-router-elements-to-routes` package exports: